thornoe/micro_III/README.md

 For students, I instead recommend drawing game trees in hand (or using PowerPoint) as it is the quickest and resembles the exam situation.
 * Writing an assignments on the computer, one can take a picture or leave blank space to draw the figures after printing.
 * Alternatively, an existing game tree can simply be coloured in Paint or PowerPoint.

+## License

+This project is released under the MIT License, that is, you can basically do anything with my code as long as you give appropriate credit and don’t hold me liable.

+### MIT License

+Copyright (c) 2020 Thor Donsby Noe

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.